greenBene/dblpy/README.md

 publ.number # Number of publication volume
 publ.pages # Pages of publication
 publ.publisher # Publisher of publication
-publ.year # Year when publication was published publ.type # Type of publication
+publ.year # Year when publication was released publ.type # Type of publication
 publ.access # Type of access
 publ.key # Key of publication
-publ.doi # doi of publication
+publ.doi # Doi of publication
 publ.ee # Link to electronic edition of publication publ.url # Link to dblp page of publication
 ```